PART 1: Step Into The Unknown

 Luke 12: 35 “Stay dressed for action and keep your lamp burning…”

 God removes us from our vision board of expectations to journey us somewhere we never thought of (Exodus 34: 10…” I will do marvels, such as have not been created in all the earth or in any nation”).
 I had stopped having those awed moments of excitement thinking that the last piece of a puzzle had completely answered my questions.
-He has these unexpected jigsaw puzzle pieces, that will unveil a portion of what your mind and heart is ready for at that time.
+He has these unexpected jigsaw puzzle pieces, which will unveil a portion of what your mind and heart are ready for at that time.
 Your picture is never complete with Him; it keeps on growing and changing.
 My journey has taught me that, God does not speak in straight lines, and the best is to be in the present moment.

 It is a great joy that we stood firm, and waited for what was passing to pass, for we have been undeniably blessed by what is lasting last.
 It is TIME FOR HARVEST.